ItumelengWalter/full-stack_engineer/README.md

-I will graduate as a Full-Stack Enigineer this year, record time !
+I will graduate as a Full-Stack Software developer this year, record time !